anajmabdi/Mr.-Roboger-s-Neighborhood/README.md

     Code: countUpTo(5)
     Expected Output: [0, "Beep", "Boop!", 3, 4, 5]

-    Test: "It should replace digits that contain 2 with 'Boop!'" and digits that contain 3 with 'Won't you be my neighbor?'"
+    Test: "It should replace digits that contain 2 with 'Boop!'" and digits that contain 3 with "Won't you be my neighbor?"
     Code: countUpTo(13)
     Expected Output: [0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]

+    Test: "It should count down to negative numbers from 0"
+    Code: negativeNumber(-5)
+    Expected Output: [0, -1, -2, -3, -4, -5]

+    Test:
+    Code:
+    Expected Output:
 <p>&nbsp;</p>

 #### License